AAAylinChen/GenAI-Use-SD-SIGCSE/Three-Layer Framework/Three-Layer Framework Use Scenario.md

 - This creates a **bidirectional loop** where student performance and developer mentorship can both be measured, ensuring that GenAI integration in WIL tasks is transparent, ethical, and transferable to industry contexts.
 ---

-##Evaluation with Tick-box Rubric
+## Evaluation with Tick-box Rubric
 This rubric illustrates how **Layer 3 verbs** can be operationalized into a practical evaluation of Student–Developer interactions in WIL tasks.

----

 ### Student Evaluation